PrefectHQ/prefect/docs/orchestration/flow-runs/creation.md

 ### Idempotency

 If you provide an `idempotency_key` when creating a flow run, you can safely attempt to recreate that run again without actually recreating it.
 This is helpful when you have a substandard network connection or when you're worried about redundancy in your run triggers.
-Idempotency is preserved for 24 hours, after which time a new run will be created for the same key.
-Each idempotent request refreshes the cache for an additional 24 hours.
+Note that Idempotency keys do not expire.
+To create a new run, a new idempotent request must be made.

 :::: tabs